 Adding a shower enclosure to your bathroom provides a great accompaniment to your shower, giving the room an extra layer of style while preventing unwanted splashing and wet floors at the same time.
-There are many different designs to choose from, but which one is right for you?
+There are many different designs to choose from, but which shower cubicle is right for you?

-Cabins: Cabins offer a luxurious way to shower.
-Many of them feature items such as body jets and steam functions for a spa treatment you can enjoy at home.
-Suitable for larger bathrooms.
+Cabins: Shower cabins offer a luxurious way to shower.
+Many of these fully functional cubicles feature items such as body jets and steam functions for a spa treatment you can enjoy at home.
+Shower cubicles are suitable for larger bathrooms.

 Wet Rooms: Also known as Walk-In Showers, when combined with a shower tower, these enclosures are fantastic if space is at a premium.
 They feature open space and are ideal for those with mobility problems.
 Various screen styles can be incorporated to get the setup you want.